Dropdown menu

 </DropdownMenu>

-DropdownMenu itself here serves as the root wrapper for the component.
+DropdownMenu itself serves as the root wrapper for the component.

 • DropdownMenu.Trigger is a trigger providing all required attributes and handlers for your component, like Button in this example.

 • DropdownMenu.Item implementation is based on the MenuItem component.
-It has className, size and roundedCorners properties predefined and supports all other MenuItem properties to be passed to it.
+It has className, size, and roundedCorners properties predefined and supports all other MenuItem properties.

-DropdownMenu supports most of the properties Popover does, which means you can use its event handlers or position it differently.
-In the same way, you can turn it into a controlled component by using active property.
+DropdownMenu supports most of the properties Popover does, allowing you to use its event handlers or position it differently.
+It will automatically try to fit into the viewport, using the position you pass as a default.

 <DropdownMenu position="top-end" onClose={() => console.log("Closed")}>